puppetlabs/puppet-docs/source/windows/writing.markdown

 * The group SID is available as a read-only parameter.
 Attempting to set the parameter will fail.
 * Group names are case-sensitive in puppet manifests, but insensitive on Windows.
 Make sure to consistently use the same case in manifests.
-* Nested groups are not supported.
-(Group members must be users, not other groups.)
+* Group members can be users or groups. **However**, this is only supported in Puppet 3.4.0 and later.

 ### [`scheduled_task`][scheduledtask]